pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1132 A Stress Moment

+Today I have a big stress moment in my life, it is amazing how this stress moments can affect your work, and see the little things how bigger problems.
+Well definitely in my next weekend I need to have an absolute rest about coding.

 ##### Day 1130 & 1131 My First Answer

 Today I finally write my first tutorial, in this tutorial I explain what Stack and Heap in Java is, and how these works in the JVM, well for my this is a great achieve.
 Always I want to write some type of tutorial, but never choose a topic or I feel the imposter syndrome.
 Only you need to lose the fear.